 Salad Brain is a creativity platform.

 These exercises use the platter, rather than the typical deep salad bowl, as the canvas for creation and a means to illustrate the universal process of creative thinking and design.
 No matter the creative field, the steps of creativity are the same.
-Here we’re using salads because, we all have some experience with salad.
+Here we’re using salads because we all have some experience with salad.
 Salad is a low stakes, easy medium for practicing everyday creativity.
 Plus, your installation eats will feed you well and shouldn’t we all be eating more salads anyway?